How To Build a Garden Gate

 After you have the sides cut, lay them out to mock up the gate.
 Set them apart at the width you need the gate to be so you can figure out what the top, middle, and bottom boards should be cut at.
 Cut those three boards.

-4: Join the boards with the kreg jig.
+4: Join the boards with a kreg jig.

 Directions are included with the Kreg jig for how to use, but it’s basically a super awesome tool you can clamp onto a board that, after setting depths specific to your project, will allow you to drill a pocket hole into a board to create a spot to place a screw for hidden joinery.